 - Surgery: Saved as a last resort when none of the other above suggestions have worked, surgery can be used to remove a tumor or correct an injury to the brain or neck.

 Remember, vertigo is very rarely serious or life-threatening.
 If you have concerns, seek the care of a professional.
-Many people are looking to find natural, safe care that does not include medication and its dangerous side effects.
-Thankfully, there is an area of care that exists, providing this very thing for its patients.
+Many people are looking to find natural, thankfully, there is an area of care that exists, providing this very thing for its patients.

 Natural, Safe Care for Vertigo